simplymemes/crunchyroll-dl/README.md

 A fast, modern, and beautiful Crunchyroll downloader.

-Downloads the Crunchyroll videos with the subtitles hardcoded/hardsubbed, and the outputted files will be in `.mp4`.
+Downloads the Crunchyroll videos with the subtitles hardsubbed or softsubbed.

 ## Features
 - Download an entire series or just a single episode